cuongkane/blog/public/posts/2023/03/black_and_ruff.md

 Common code formatter in Python:

-- autopep8

-Format Python code to conform to the PEP 8 style guide.
+- autopep8: Format Python code to conform to the PEP 8 style guide.

-- black

-Uncompromising Python code formatter.
+- black: Uncompromising Python code formatter.

-- prettier

-Opinionated code formatter, not only for Python.
+- prettier: Opinionated code formatter, not only for Python.

-- yapf

-Yet another Python code formatter from Google.
+- yapf: Yet another Python code formatter from Google.

 ### Linter